 Questions: Email the host, Simran Kaur Wester or call +49 40 4604756

 What have you learned from these “portal” times that’s important to you?
 And how will you manifest it?

 We are offering a sliding scale to make this program as accessible to you as possible.
 We also long for ease of sustainability for Work Collaboratively in producing this program.
 The bottom of the scale is a built-in scholarship; if you give at the midpoint or above this supports us in continuing to offer programming with the care and attention we like in a sustainable way, and supports us in making scholarships available to those who request them.

-For context: Costs include sustaining all those involved at Work Collaboratively in producing this program –Dian, Jeff, and Simran, plus “overhead” such as room rental, online registration fees, website maintenance fees, etc.).
-We thank you in advance for stretching into what is comfortable for you supporting this program and our work!
+For context: Costs include sustaining all those involved at Work Collaboratively in producing this program–Dian, Simran, their support staff, and “overhead” such as online registration fees, website maintenance fees, etc.).
+We thank you in advance for stretching into what is comfortable for you supporting this program and our work!!